yor42/TheOneSmeagle/README.md

    * showDebugUUID (Default: False) If you want to see the UUID of an NPC with the Creative Probe
    * probeNoteStackSize (Default: 1) Change the stack size of the One Probe Read Me.
    * harvestLevels (Default: Stone-Vibranium) Add/remove lang keys for the harvest levels if say you have a block with a > 8  harvest level
+   * probeMaxChars (Default: 13) The max length to display in the probe, will be truncated
+   * showProbeConfigGUI (Default: true) If players can open the Config UI in the Probe/Note
+   * showProbeNoteGUI (Default: true) If players can open the Note UI in the Note
+   * probeNoteBlock (Default: minecraft:log) The block to use as the example in the probe config UI
 * Replaced the hardcoded strings with language-translatable versions
    * Updated ru_ru.lang (By: @bigenergy)
    * New en_ud.lang